mortezaeghbalihanseatic/aufgabe_backend/README.md

 - **[swagger](http://139.59.147.23/api/docs)**
 - **[demo](http://139.59.147.23/)**

-*Note: The problem of the [last server](http://64.226.101.10/) was Ip address, I run it in a new server and the problem solved!*
+*Note: The problem of the [old server](http://64.226.101.10/) was Ip address, I run it in a new server and the problem solved!*

 ## License